62 The Housing Almanac

 8.38%

-In 1994, the U.S. housing market recorded existing-home sales averaged 3.97 million, new-construction sales of 670K, and a 30-year fixed mortgage rate of 8.38%.
+In 1994, the U.S. housing market recorded existing-home sales averaged 3.97 million, new-construction sales of 670K, a median existing-home price of $107,200, and a 30-year fixed mortgage rate of 8.38%.

 By the numbers — 1994: new-home sales 670K, existing-home sales 3.97M, median existing price $107,200, 30-year mortgage rate 8.38%.